POLICY-MAKING CONTRIBUTIONS

 NEWSLETTER

-We produce a quarterly Newsletter, Care Alliance Exchange, which we distribute widely by electronic means to over 500 individuals/organisations working directly with Family Carers.
-A 2009 evaluation of this indicated that over 40% forwarded the newsletter to other colleagues, hence creating a multiplier effect.
+We produce a regular Newsletter, Care Alliance Exchangewhich we distribute widely by electronic means to over 600 individuals/organisations working directly with family carers.

 CONFERENCES/SEMINARS